 In all cases it is important to remember that strict time limits are running and the sooner you contact us the more time we have to fully investigate your compensation eligibility.
 Even if you believe your case is close to limitation or has lapsed beyond three years from diagnosis please speak with us on FREEPHONE 0808 164 7740, email to, firstname.lastname@example.org or visit our LIVE CHAT.
 In certain situations a court has the discretion to disregard time limits.

 In the first instance we would wish to speak with you to learn more about your case and assess the merits of your claim with totally fresh eyes.
-Wherever necessary we will seek to overcome any earlier issues and get your compensation claim back on track on our ‘NO WIN NO FEE’ arrangement!
+Wherever necessary we will seek to overcome any earlier issues and get your compensation claim back on track.
 We understand how important a compensation claim can be in terms of providing some financial security for you and your loved ones.

 If you have copies of any correspondence with previous solicitors this would be helpful including any discontinuance letter which confirms why they are no longer acting for you.
-This will enable our Legal Team to quickly focus attention on those apparent crucial areas of concern affecting your claim.
+This will enable us to quickly focus attention on those apparent crucial areas of concern affecting your claim.
 Wherever necessary we will write to your previous solicitor for a copy of your discontinued file of papers.

 If you are able to supply us with a written diagnosis of your condition this would be helpful and might include a letter, medical report or other correspondence including x-ray or scan report relating to your asbestos-related illness and those investigations which have been made.
 If you are unable to provide any correspondence, with your written permission we can write to your GP and/or Consultant for details of your most recent investigations and diagnosis.